italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

 A Wallet Instance makes a PID Request to the PID Provider Credential endpoint by sending the following mandatory parameters in the entity-body of an HTTP POST request using the application/json media type.

-The Credential endpoint MUST accept and validate the DPoP proof sent in the DPoP field of the Header.
-The Credential endpoint MUST validate the DPoP proof based on the steps defined in Section 4.3 of `[DPoP-draft16] <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-dpop-16>`_.
+The Credential endpoint MUST accept and validate the DPoP proof sent in the DPoP field of the Header based on the steps defined in Section 4.3 of `[DPoP-draft16] <https://datatracker.ietf.org/doc/html/draft-ietf-oauth-dpop-16>`_.
 If the DPoP proof is invalid, the Credential endpoint returns an error response per Section 5.2 of [:rfc:`6749`] with `invalid_dpop_proof` as the value of the error parameter.

 .. warning::
-  The Wallet instance MUST create a **new DPoP proof** for the Credential request and MUST NOT use the previously created proof for the Token Endpoint.
+  The Wallet Instance MUST create a **new DPoP proof** for the Credential request and MUST NOT use the previously created proof for the Token Endpoint.

 .. list-table::